 TREKKING IN TANZANIA

-A unique African Identity
+Tanzania: A unique African Identity

 The United Republic of Tanzania is a country in East Africa in the African Great Lakes region.
 It is bordered by Kenya and Uganda to the north, Rwanda, Burundi and Congo to the west and Zambia, Malawi and Mozambique to the south.
 The country's eastern border is formed by the Indian Ocean.